joejohnston203/binned_stan_analysis/README.md

   models

-    Stan models (.stan files) are stored here. binned_data_analysis.stan is a very general stan model that analyzes binned data.
+    Stan models (.stan files) are stored here. binned_data_analysis_2D.stan and binned_data_analysis_1D.stan are a very general stan models that analyze binned data.
 The binned data can result from multiple signals and backgrounds, and can depend on multiple variables (such as recoil energy and time).

   results